| The Moscow

 and huge commercial theatres in this country.
 Its stage is properly equipped for

 art production, with revolving stage and other modern improvements.
+The organization

 of the company is cooperative.
 The actors receive comparatively small salaries,